To help you know what to expect when donating your lymphocytes, this page has the key things to remember, including:

 What to expect before your donation:

-You will still need a medical before your donation to ensure you’re healthy, but you may not need to have all the tests repeated as some of them may still be valid from your first donation.
+If you are donating to a patient you will need another medical before your donation to ensure you're still able to donate.
+You may not need to have all the tests repeated as some of them may still be valid from your first donation.

 What happens when you donate: